types-of-wordpress-forms-to-grow-your-business

 Check out this simple guide to making a WordPress form with a datepicker.

-These file upload fields let you accept job applications or other documents, right on your website through your forms.
-So you can gather and organize resumes, references, and other docs before even reaching out to candidates.
+So you can gather and organize resumes, references, and other docs before reaching out to candidates.
 It’s a great way to qualify applicants quickly and efficiently.

 If an employee decides to leave, you can also create an exit survey to get their feedback on the job.
 Surveys like this can really help to improve your processes for everyone else.